 More guidance on adult workforce checks is available from the DBS here.

 Residential special schools are a special case – some staff may need adult workforce enhanced DBS checks (without barred list information) even if not in regulated activity with adults.
 Read the DBS guidance linked to just above to understand the specific requirements.

 Delays in the DBS check process

 A member of staff can work in regulated activity before their DBS certificate has come through, provided that:

-- They've undergone all other required checks, including a separate barred list check
+- They've undergone all other required checks, including a separate children's barred list check

 - The DfE and Ofsted expect this to only happen in exceptional circumstances